ExistentialRobotics/erl_active_mapping/README.md

 # or using pipenv/venv: pip install .
 ```

-After installation you should be able to import the module in Python:
+After installation, you should be able to import the module in Python:

 ```python
 import erl_active_mapping
 # The bindings expose the frontier-based agent and helper utilities for scripting
 ```

-Refer to `python/binding/pybind11_erl_active_mapping.cpp` and `python/erl_active_mapping/__init__.py` for the exposed symbols and examples.
+Refer to `python/binding/pybind11_erl_active_mapping.cpp` and `python/erl_active_mapping/__init__.py` for the exposed
+symbols and examples.

 ## Example configs & data

 - `config/frontier_based_grid_2d.yaml` — example YAML settings for the frontier-based grid agent.
-- `data/house_expo_room_1451.json` and `data/house_expo_room_1451.csv` — small example datasets used in experiments and tests.
+- `data/house_expo_room_1451.json` and `data/house_expo_room_1451.csv` — small example datasets used in experiments and
+  tests.

-Use the YAML config to customize planner behavior (plan strategy, replan strategy, goal tolerance, sampling parameters, etc.).
+Use the YAML config to customize planner behavior (plan strategy, replan strategy, goal tolerance, sampling parameters,
+etc.).

 ## API (quick overview)